tri2510/vehicle-edge-runtime/docs/MOCK_SERVICE_API.md

 All mock service control messages use the WebSocket connection to the vehicle-edge-runtime.

+**Auto-Build Feature**: If the Docker image doesn't exist when starting the mock service, it will be automatically built.
+This happens transparently on the first start.

 ### Get Mock Service Status

 Get current status of the mock service.